papis/papis/doc/source/web-application.rst

    http://localhost:8181

-This web application can be useful if you intend to access your documents from a tablet or from another computer.
+You may find the web application useful when accessing your documents from a tablet or another computer.

 Further documentation will be available soon, but bear in mind that this web application is experimental, bug reports and